Nike-Inc/riposte-microservice-template/README.md

 default provided by [Backstopper](https://github.com/Nike-Inc/backstopper)), and circuit breaking (provided by [Fastbreak](https://github.com/Nike-Inc/fastbreak)).

-***IMPORTANT NOTE:*** Riposte uses Java 8.
-This project will not build or run unless you use a Java 8 JDK.
-Verify you're using a Java 8 JDK with a simple `java -version`.
+***IMPORTANT NOTE:*** Riposte requires a minimum of Java 8.
+This project will not build or run unless you use a Java 8 or later JDK.
+Verify you're using a Java 8 or later JDK with a simple `java -version`.
+This project is also ready for Java 11 - if you want to use Java 11 see [this section of the readme](#java_11_ready).

 ## Want a Java Version of this Microservice Template?